Meet Oscar

 About Oscar the Oscillator

-Built in Germany by Leffer, Oscar traveled in pieces by ship through the Panama Canal.
+Constructed in Germany by Leffer, Oscar traveled in pieces by ship through the Panama Canal.
 When Oscar arrived at the Port of Tacoma, he traveled by truck and was assembled at the work site.